 Onsite participants: Sarah Pink, Annette Markham, Debora Lanzeni, Karen Waltorp, Katrin Tiidenberg

 Visuality, Culture, Method

-This is part of a series of articles by members of the Visuality, Culture, & Methods PhD summer schools.
-Developed by Media Studies Anne Marit Waade (Cultural Transformations Research Unit, Aarhus University); Sarah Pink (Digital Ethnography Research Center, RMIT, Australia), and Annette Markham (Digital Living Research Commons, Aarhus University), this PhD school is held bi-annually, typically at Aarhus University in Denmark.
+This is part of a series of articles by members of the Aarhus University Summer School on Visuality, Culture, & Method.
+Developed by Anne Marit Waade (Cultural Transformations Research Unit, Aarhus University); Sarah Pink (Digital Ethnography Research Center, RMIT, Australia), and Annette Markham (Digital Living Research Commons, Aarhus University), this PhD school is held bi-annually, typically at Aarhus University in Denmark.
 Occasionally, the course travels and is conducted by guest professors.

 Interested?
 Please contact us.